Limited-Memory BFGS with Displacement Aggregation: Numerical Demonstrations

-One finds in the results that, generally speaking, \texttt{AggBFGS(5)} outperforms \texttt{LBFGS(5)}.
+One finds in our results that, generally speaking, \texttt{AggBFGS($m$)} outperforms \texttt{LBFGS($m$)}.
+By contrast, the third algorithm in our experiments, which we refer to as \texttt{LBFGS-Alt($m$)}, if anything often performs worse than even \texttt{LBFGS($m$)}.
 This can be seen more clearly in performance profiles.
 In Figures~\ref{fig.iterations} and~\ref{fig.functions}, we present the results in the form of two types of profiles: Dolan and Mor\'e performance profiles \cite{DolaMore02} and Morales outperforming factor profiles \cite{Mora02}.
 The former type of profile has a graph for each algorithm, where if a graph for an algorithm passes through the point $(\alpha,0.\beta)$, where $\beta$ is a two-digit integer, then on $\beta$\% of the problems the measure required by the algorithm was less than $2^\alpha$ times the measure required by the best algorithm in terms of the measure.
 In this manner, an algorithm has performed better than the other if its graph is above and to the left of the graph of the other algorithm.
 The second type of profile shows a bar plot of logarithmic outperforming factors, with a bar for each problem in the test set.
-In our case, the bar for each problem takes on the value $-\log_2(m_{\texttt{AggBFGS(5)}}/m_{\texttt{LBFGS(5)}})$, where $m_{\texttt{AggBFGS(5)}}$ is the performance measure for \texttt{AggBFGS(5)} and $m_{\texttt{LBFGS(5)}}$ is the performance measure for \texttt{LBFGS(5)}.
-An upward-pointing bar shows by how much \texttt{AggBFGS(5)} outperformed \texttt{LBFGS(5)} on a particular problem, and vice versa for the downward-pointing bars.
-We sort the bars according to absolute value for ease of visualization.
+In our case, ignoring the performance of the third algorithm (\texttt{LBFGS-Alt($m$)}), the bar for each problem takes on the value $-\log_2(meas_{\texttt{AggBFGS($m$)}}/meas_{\texttt{LBFGS($m$)}})$, where $meas_{\texttt{AggBFGS($m$)}}$ is the performance measure for \texttt{AggBFGS($m$)} and $meas_{\texttt{LBFGS($m$)}}$ is the performance measure for \texttt{LBFGS($m$)}.
+An upward-pointing bar shows by how much \texttt{AggBFGS($m$)} outperformed \texttt{LBFGS($m$)} on a particular problem, and vice versa for the downward-pointing bars.
+We sort the bars by value for ease of visualization.
 Figure~\ref{fig.iterations} shows profiles using the number of iterations as the performance measure, and Figure~\ref{fig.functions} shows profiles using the number of function evaluations required as the performance measure.
-One may conclude from the profiles that when \AggBFGS{} helps, then it can help substantially, whereas when it does not help, at least it does not often hurt significantly.
+One may conclude from the profiles that \AggBFGS{} helps performance more often than not, with the benefits being even more significant for smaller values of $m$.

 Much remains to be investigated in terms of the practical use of \AggBFGS{}, including perhaps more sophisticated techniques for implementing the scheme, handling numerical errors, and tuning parameters so that the results may be even better on a wider variety of problems.
 Our preliminary experiments in this section motivate such further investigations into the practical use of \AggBFGS.